tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 ### The Logic Theory Machine: A Complex Information Processing System (2016-05)
 Allen Newell
 Herbert A. Simon

+### The Copycat Project: A Model of Mental Fluidity and Analogy-Making (2016-05 - ?)
+Douglas Hofstadter
+Melanie Mitchell

+### Minds, Machines and Gödel (2016-05)
+J.R.
+Lucas

 ## In the reading queue